Archaeology Training at GRAPE

 Volunteer

 This option is designed for those interested in participating in excavation and survey with some artifact processing or analysis.
 Volunteers will be included in field work, preliminary artifact intake, workshops and experimental sessions.
 Volunteers can join any lectures and trips.
-They must reserve their spot with the project and pay for their participation excursion or activity.
+They must reserve their spot with the project and pay for their participation in the excursion or activity.

-NMC261Y: Field Archaeology in The Republic of Georgia (2024)
+NMC290/ 291H: Field Archaeology in The Republic of Georgia (2025)

-This course is designed as a general practicum and training program in archaeological field methods.
+These courses are designed as a general practicum and training program in archaeological field methods.
 As a field course, emphasis will be placed on active participation in ongoing research by the Gadachrili Gora Regional Archaeological Project Expedition (GRAPE) in the Republic of Georgia.
 Students will receive extensive training in archaeological excavation and survey methods, survey procedures, the preliminary process of processing artifacts, and experimental archaeology – recreating ancient artifacts and lifeways.
 Weekly field trips explore the archaeology and culture of the region, which will supplement the primary focus on fieldwork experience.

-GRAPE offers a university level credit, NMC261Y: Field Archaeology in The Republic of Georgia, through the University of Toronto to students who complete the archaeology training program.
+GRAPE offers a university level credit, NMC290/1H: Field Archaeology in The Republic of Georgia, through the University of Toronto to students who complete the archaeology training program.
 To receive credit students must participate in all field work, laboratory work, workshops, experimental sessions, lectures, and trips.
 Students must also submit all course assignments.
-NMC261Y fulfills the field requirement for the Archaeology Specialist Degree in the Department of Anthropology at the UofT.
+NMC290/1H fulfills the field requirement for the Archaeology Specialist Degree in the Department of Anthropology at the UofT.
 No prior field experience in necessary.
 Credits are transferable.

 Instructors

 Dr. Khaled Abu Jayyab received his PhD in Near Eastern Archaeology in 2019 at the University of Toronto.
 His research focuses on the role of human mobility and interaction in shaping communities in the late prehistory.
 His interests include landscape archaeology, the archaeology of mobility, communities of practice, and ceramic analysis.
 Khaled has conducted archaeological research across the Middle East (Syria, Iraq, and Jordan) in addition to Canada and France.
-Currently, he is a postdoctoral fellow at the Jackman Humanities Institute at the University of Toronto and co-directing archaeological survey and excavations focused around the site of Gadachrili and Shulaveris Gora.4
+Currently, he is a postdoctoral fellow at the Jackman Humanities Institute at the University of Toronto and co-directing archaeological survey and excavations focused around the site of Gadachrili and Shulaveris Gora.

 Lodging: